jlindaue/textEditor/README.md

-To show documentation, run the application (index.html), open left sidebar, choose "Load document" and select folder PATH_TO_THIS_PROJECT/dokumentace.
+To show documentation, open index.html in your browser, open left sidebar, choose "Load document" and select folder PATH_TO_THIS_PROJECT/dokumentace.